 You can do this by always personalizing your communications, sending timely messages, and showing genuine gratitude for donors’ contributions to your organization.

-Send Personalized Thank You Letters with Keela
+Learn How to Send a Personalized Thank You with Keela

 Sending well-curated and personalized thank you letters to your donors, sponsors, volunteers, and event attendees will help you nurture these relationships and hopefully retain their support long-term.
 Share the tips, best practices, and templates from this article with your team and show donors the gratitude they deserve.